LaunchCodeEducation/web-fundamentals/studios/github/README.md

 <br/>
 Now make more changes but let Player 1 push up first so Player 2 can practice resolving the merge conflict.

+If you have extra time, feel free to add more to your story.

 (Optional) Share your story in the `#fireside-story` channel on Slack, and see what others have created!